noDojo/sisense-dojo/VALUABLELINKS.md

 ## External resources

 Quoted from the [Sisense Support Docs](https://support.sisense.com/kb/en/article/extend-the-functionality-of-an-existing-widget)
 > Several of the charts used in Sisense (Column, Bar, Area, Pie, Polar, and Scatter widgets) leverage Highcharts behind the scenes.
+This means that any of these chart types can be easily manipulated using the Highcharts API.
+Catch the processresult or render event and look for the result variable (for processresult) or queryResult variable (for render).
+This will be the equivalent of $("#container").highcharts( { } ) in the Highcharts API.
+Once you have this object, you can customize it using any of Highchart's available options.

 [Highcharts JS API Reference](https://api.highcharts.com/highcharts/)